Daire-Kelly/RDData/README.md

 Source data can be found here: https://ec.europa.eu/eurostat/databrowser/product/page/RD_E_GERDACT

-These datasets are broken down by the following dimenisions:
+These datasets are broken down by the following dimensions:

 ## Geography / Country